lykius/hesiod/README.md

 ## What is hesiod?
 Hesiod is a simple python library which helps you to keep your configs clean.
 There are three main concepts used in hesiod:
-* configs are defined hierarchically in files separated from the main code
+* configs are defined hierarchically in files separated from the main code (no more `argparse`)
 * you define a __template__ config structure just once (e.g. you can say "in every run I will need parameter p1, which is an integer, parameter p2, which must be selected among a predefined set of values, etc."); then, before starting a run, you can specifiy the actual config values used in that run in a super intuitive way, without creating new files for each run
 * configs can be accessed anywhere in the code with several modalities.